Find Affordable College Courses

 Women make up 22% of the digital communication majors at the school.

-Out of the 5 schools in Pennsylvania that were part of this year’s ranking, Eastern University landed the # 4 spot on the list.
-Located in the suburb of Saint Davids, EU is a private not-for-profit school with a small student population.
+Out of the 5 schools in Pennsylvania that were part of this year’s ranking, Butler County Community College landed the # 3 spot on the list.
+Located in the town of Butler, BC3 is a public college with a small student population.

 Full Radio, Television & Digital Communication at Eastern University Report

 A rank of #4 on this year’s list means Harcum College is a great place for radio, television and digital communication students working on their associate degree.
-Harcum College is a small private not-for-profit school located in the suburb of Bryn Mawr.
+Harcum College is a fairly small private not-for-profit school located in the large suburb of Bryn Mawr.

 Best Radio, Television & Digital Communication Colleges in the Middle Atlantic Region